 Through substantial consultation during the Mackenzie Review, through the work of the Victorian Skills Commissioner and surveys of over 100,000 employers, the Government understands what industry needs, what is working and what isn’t.
 The Government will continue to survey employers and consult with industry to ensure that we are deliving what industry needs to drive our economy.

-The Workforce Training Innovation Fund will foster partnerships between industry, TAFEs and other training providers to work together to drive innovative collaboration through new qualifications, approaches to the delivery of training and curricula.
-Initial funding of $40 million is available for 2017.
+Workforce Training Innovation Fund fosters partnerships between industry, TAFEs and other training providers to work together to drive innovative collaboration through new qualifications, approaches to the delivery of training and curricula.

 Securing regional jobs